 Location: Pulau Bontosua, Indonesia

-Goal: Determine the impact of coral reef restoration on island fisheries - catch, fisher behavior, social dynamics, and food security using a mixed-methods approach.
+Goal: Determine the impact of a large-scale coral reef restoration project on island fisheries catch, fisher behavior, social dynamics, and food security using a mixed-methods approach.

-Background: Destructive fishing practices have severely damaged coral reef systems throughout Indonesia.
-Not only do these methods kill fish and other organisms, but the blasts also destroy coral skeletons and prevent new coral recruits from building a reef.
-The consequences for coral reef fisheries are dramatic, leading to changes in relationships within communities that are dependent on reefs for food security and livelihood.
+Background: Destructive fishing practices and climate change have severely damaged coral reef systems throughout Indonesia.
+Not only do these stressors kill fish and other organisms, but they also destroy coral skeletons and prevent new coral recruits from building a reef.
+The consequences for coral reef fisheries are potentially dramatic, leading to changes in relationships within communities that are dependent on reefs for food security and livelihood.
 Coral restoration may provide one way to rehabilitate the reef system and positively influence fisheries, and enhance local fish value-chains but there is doubt as to the social and ecological scalability of such approaches.
 Using a mixed-methods interdisciplinary approach to studying the social-ecological response of small-island communities is the only way to understand the complexities of such ecosystem restoration.